disaverio/Davis-Wlk-Reader/Readme.md

    **SI values**: `Length:metre`, `Precipitation:millimetre`, `Pressure:pascal`, `RainRate:millimetreperhour`, `Speed:metrepersecond`, `Temperature:celsius`

    **Imperial values**: `Length:mile`, `Precipitation:inch`, `Pressure:inchesofmercury`, `RainRate:inchperhour`, `Speed:mileperhour`, `Temperature:fahrenheit`
+5. `-s`: is optional.
+Used to don't print the header in the generated csv files.
+Default: false.
-8. `-f`: at the moment is **not used**, since only `csv` is supported as output format
+6. `-f`: at the moment is **not used**, since only `csv` is supported as output format
-9. `-p` is optional: path to text files with list of fields to be printed in output.
+7. `-p` is optional: path to text files with list of fields to be printed in output.

    To define daily data fields to be printed, begin the line with `DAILY_DATA_FIELDS:` header, and then specify a comma separated values list of fields.